marie909/freecapt/README.md

 ## Interactive-Avatar

 ## Migration to LiveAvatar
-In the near future, we will be deprecateding Interactive Avatar.
+In the near future, we will be deprecating Interactive Avatar.
 To migrate, please check out the documentation on [LiveAvatar](https://docs.liveavatar.com/docs/interactive-avatar-migration-guide#/).

 ## Changes 2.1.0